RAIL - ELECTRICAL MECHANIC A

 The list of essential functions, as outlined herein, is intended to be representative of the tasks performed within this classification.
 It is not necessarily descriptive of any one position in the class.
 The omission of an essential function does not preclude management from assigning duties not listed herein if such duties are a logical assignment to the position.

-• Perform period inspections and preventive maintenance on electrical/electronic systems and components, and properly maintain records of the same.
+• Perform periodic inspections and preventive maintenance on power distribution systems and components and properly maintain records.

-• Perform additional duties and tasks as required.
+• Perform other duties and tasks as assigned.

 KNOWLEDGE, SKILLS and ABILITIES:

-Tasks involve the intermittent performance of physically demanding work, typically involving some combination of bending, squatting, reaching, kneeling, climbing (ladders), twisting, rotating and/or crawling (under rail car).
+Tasks involve the intermittent performance of physically demanding work, typically involving some combination of bending, squatting, reaching, kneeling, twisting, rotating, climbing ladders, elevated platforms, boom & scissors lifts, entering and/or crawling in confined spaces.
 May also involve lifting (10-50+ pounds), carrying (10-50 pounds), pushing and/or pulling (5-50 pounds) materials and/or equipment.
 Job involves standing 3 hour at a time for four hours per day, sitting for one hour per day and walking one hour at a time for two hours per day.

-TO APPLY: Send NFTA employment application, resume and cover letter specifying the job number 155-22-M to: NFTA Human Resources 181 Ellicott Street Buffalo, NY 14203 Or email to: email@example.com
+TO APPLY: Send NFTA employment application located jobs.nfta.com, resume and cover letter specifying the job 111-21-M Email to: email@example.com